larstvei/litt/chapters/11_literate.md

 transportation.
 The most commonly supported means of communicating are interprocess communication via `stdin` and `stdout`, and socket communication.
 We will use `stdin` and `stdout`, as it seems to be the most common strategy, and it is arguably the simplest.
-Though it might seem we lose some flexibility in choosing interprocess communication, primarily that of running the server on some other machine.
-However, one could easily argue the opposite, given that there are very simple tools (e.g. `netcat`) that can forward these streams over sockets.

 `pulse.lit.lsp`{=ref-def}